The Top Excuses Not to Travel Debunked

 The U.S. Travel Association reported that by the end of 2017, the average American vacation days taken per employee was 17.2 days.
 However, 52% of American employees reported unused vacation days that year totaling an accumulated 705 million unused vacation days.

-It makes sense to save up some days for an emergency or, perhaps, save up for that big vacation, but what doesn’t make sense why Americans would actually forfeit their earned vacation days – 212 million of them!
+It makes sense to save up some days for an emergency or, perhaps, save up for that big vacation, but what doesn’t make sense why Americans would actually forfeit their earned vacation days – all 212 million of them.

-Uh, do you all like losing money, because that is what has happened when you forfeit your employer’s paid vacation days.
+Uh, do you all like losing money, because that is what happens when you forfeit your employer’s paid vacation days.
 More detrimental, in my opinion, is the time lost to have to yourself, either to take a traveling vacation or a staycation.

 So, with millions of vacation days accrued and forfeited, why do Americans make this an excuse not take a decent vacation to travel?